Founded 2009. Target: first-generation traditionally-aged college students

 The first pilot launched January 2015 with the Mashpee Wampanoag tribe in Mashpee, MA.
 Currently CU has eight students enrolled in the program with three more enrolling in the fall.
 By fall 2015, CU expects to be working with over 30 members of Native American Indian Councils across five states through a pilot CU program run through TheCN learning management system.

 Since the fall of 2015, College Unbound has been working with the incarcerated and formerly incarcerated from the Rhode Island Department of Corrections and has achieved significant results.
-The PBP works with cohorts both in and outside of the prison.
-Inside the prison, PBP is a 24-credit curriculum of College Unbound coursework.
+Inside the prison, our students work through a 24-credit curriculum of College Unbound coursework.
 Upon completion of all 24 credits inside, a ceremony is held and students are awarded a certificate of completion.
-Incarcerated PBP alumni remain connected to the program by becoming alumni mentors, recruiters and/or teaching assistants.
+Incarcerated alumni remain connected to the program by becoming alumni mentors, recruiters and/or teaching assistants.
 If students are released while in the program, they can transfer their credits to College Unbound and continue on the pathway towards degree completion.
-Recently released students are transitioned into the outside cohort of PBP students – all of which were formerly incarcerated and are working towards their Bachelor’s degree.
+Recently released students are transitioned into an outside cohort of students – all of whom were formerly incarcerated and are working towards their Bachelor’s degree.
 Students in the outside cohort receive more intensive support to help ease their transition back into society and ensure their personal and professional success.

 CU Receives State Authorization, May 2015

 In a historic and unanimous vote on May 20, 2015, the Rhode Island Council on Postsecondary Education welcomed College Unbound as a degree-granting postsecondary option in the state.
 It was standing room only as College Unbound supporters flooded the boardroom to hear the final verdict.